dlang/dmd/changelog/chkprintf.md

 Follows the C99 specification 7.19.6.1 for printf.

+sprintf and fprintf are also affected by this change.

 Takes a generous, rather than strict, view of compatiblity.
 For example, an unsigned value can be formatted with a signed specifier.